hydephp/develop/docs/digging-deeper/advanced-markdown.md

 ### Behind the Scenes

-During the build process, HydePHP converts source paths to their corresponding routes, and evaluates them depending on the page being rendered.
+During the build process, HydePHP converts source paths to their corresponding routes and evaluates them depending on the page being rendered.

 If your page is in the site root then: